Field extension of real values of physical observables in classical theory can help attain quantum results: Hidden-variable theory of a qubit

 When we talk about states in a hidden-variable theory, this means that we should give both the range of hidden variables and the probability distribution corresponding to each state in the standard theory.
 That is exactly what we do next.

-For a one-qubit state, in the standard theory, we know that if we obtain expectations of $\sigma_{x}$, $\sigma_{y}$ and $\sigma_{z}$, then we can predict the result about any other observable.
+For a one-qubit state, in the standard theory, every quantum state can be expressed as So if we know expectations of $\sigma_{x}$, $\sigma_{y}$ and $\sigma_{z}$, then we can reconstruct this state and predict the result about any other observable.
 So, considering the equal importance of these three spin-operators, the measurable set of hidden-variable $\lambda$ should be devided into eight disjoint sets of the same measure, as shown in Table \ref{table:8sets}.
 For example, set 1 consists of those $\lambda$, which satisfy

 and set 8 is consisted of those $\lambda$, which satisfy